-Yorke’s Student Support Services are Exemplary
+Yorke’s Student Support Services is Exemplary

 - Student Orientation Program